 A room at the Trump International Tower for Parade viewing books up nearly one year in advance and you’ll need to be prepared to spend around $2000 per night for this prime location.

 Other hotels on Macy’s Parade route include the Mandarin Oriental New York, which wasn’t yet opened when we watched the Parade from Trump International Tower.
 Mandarin Oriental offers the Room with a View Parade Package (2-night minimum stay required), which includes exclusive access with a bird’s eye view to watch the Parade in the warmth and comfort of their Mandarin Ballroom 280 feet above the Parade.
 You can also splurge to watch from the comfort of your own Premier Central Park View room or suite with floor to ceiling windows on the 43rd to 54th floors of the hotel.

 The New York Hilton Midtown also offers a number of Thanksgiving Packages from partial view to premium full view rooms.
-Unfortunately, I can’t endorse the New York Hilton Midtown with a glowing recommendation.
-I stayed here just a few months ago and the walls were so thin that I could hear every noise from the neighboring rooms.
+Unfortunately, we can’t endorse the New York Hilton Midtown with a glowing recommendation.
+We stayed here just a few months ago and the walls were so thin that I could hear every noise from the neighboring rooms.
 The elevators are incredibly slow, and wifi is supposed to be free for Hilton Honors members (it’s free to join) but the various codes I was given over the course of my stay never worked.
 These were all minor complaints, but that no care was given to my various complaints to management really shows their complete lack of customer service.
 It’s unfortunate as this the hotel is a prime Midtown location.